- Cogumelo do Sol

 There are no clinical data to support this use.

-Agaricus is used in traditional medicine to treat hepatitis and a small clinical study showed that agaricus helps improve liver function in patients with hepatitis B.
+Agaricus is used in traditional medicine to treat hepatitis.
+A small clinical study showed that agaricus helps improve liver function in patients with hepatitis B.

-There are limited in vitro and animal data suggesting that agaricus mushroom has antidiabetic effects.
+Limited laboratory data suggest that agaricus has antidiabetic effects.
 One small clinical study showed that agaricus reduced blood glucose levels in healthy subjects.

-One small clinical study showed that agaricus reduced cholesterol level in healthy subjects.
+One small clinical study showed that agaricus reduced cholesterol levels in healthy subjects.